heroku/devcenter-spring-mvc-hibernate/README.md

         </executions>
     </plugin>

-## Declare Process Types With Foreman/Procfile
+## Declare Process Types in a Procfile

 You declare how you want your application executed in `Procfile` in the project root.
 Create this file with a single line: